mfaishal82/murattal-quran/README.md

-# murattal-quran
+# Tasmi' App

-Murattal Al-Qur'an is an application designed to provide easy access to Quranic recitations.
+Tasmi' App is an application designed to provide easy access to Quranic recitations.
 Listen to various reciters, download surahs, and enhance your Quranic experience.

 ## Features